 Nutritional Adequacy Statement

-Veterinary researchers have identified more than more than 40 essential nutrients that healthy dogs and cats require.
-Most commercially-prepared pet food recipes are designed to be “complete and balanced” for the life stage of a pet, which means a serving provides each of those required nutrients at the proper levels.
-Nutrients can be grouped into four categories: protein and amino acids, fat, and vitamins and minerals.
+Veterinary researchers have identified more than 40 essential nutrients that healthy dogs and cats require.
+Most commercially prepared pet food recipes are designed to be “complete and balanced” for the life stage of a pet, which means a serving provides each of those required nutrients at the proper levels.
+Nutrients can be grouped into four categories: protein and amino acids, fat, carbohydrates, and vitamins and minerals.

 Many pet food packages clearly display “complete and balanced” on the front of the package, but shoppers can also look for the Nutritional Adequacy Statement.
 Often found on the back or side panel of the package, this statement will attest that food provides complete nutrition, and list the method used for making this claim.

 As indicated, “complete and balanced” means total nutrition for a specific life stage.
-For instance, the nutritional needs of a growing puppy or kitten are different than the needs of a pregnant, or adult dog or cat, and the nutrient profiles for puppies and kittens include a higher protein and fat minimum.
+For instance, the nutritional needs of a growing puppy or kitten are different than the needs of an adult dog or cat.
+The nutrient profiles for puppies and kittens include a higher protein and fat minimum.
 Female dogs and cats that are pregnant or nursing also have different nutritional profiles.
 If the nutritional demands of pregnant pets are not met, the mother and/or the litter may suffer from negative health impacts due to malnutrition.
 Look for the intended life stage on the package.
 It may be may found in the Nutritional Adequacy Statement.

 Click here for more information on the Guaranteed Analysis and how to use it to compare products.